 You are encouraged to communicate these needs with your direct caregiver.
 You may also ask to speak with the Nursing Supervisor on duty.
 If you feel your needs have not been met and you wish to speak with a Patient Representative, you may contact the Patient Relations office at (810) 262-9220.
 If it is after business hours or on a holiday, please dial “0” and ask the operator to connect you to the House Director who will assist you.

 The Patient Representatives of Hurley Medical Center are available to help patients and their families with any needs by providing the following services:

-• Obtain referrals to convene Bioethics Committee meetings
+- Obtain referrals to convene Ethics Committee meetings

 All interactions between patients or their families and our Patient Representative are kept confidential.
 To speak with a Patient Representative, contact the Patient Relations office at (810) 262-9220.